jorchan/cinema-ticketing/README.md

 To start the dev nodemon server run

     npm run dev
-you should see the below message saying what port the app is running printed in the console
+You should see the below message saying what port the app is running printed in the console

     app running on 3000

 ### Example expected POST request
-when posting to /tickets this is an example of the object the app expects.
+When posting to /tickets this is an example of the object the app expects.

-child and infant are optional for a successful call to the service, everything else is required.
+Child and infant are optional for a successful call to the service, everything else is required.
 ```
 {
   "accountInfo": {